 Laboratories using hydrofluoric acid must stock calcium gluconate gel in case of skin contact with the hydrofluoric acid.
 The gel should be kept in the first aid kit (but may be kept in a spill kit or location close to the work area known by all personnel).
-The gel has a relatively short shelf life of six months, so the PI/laboratory supervisor must replace it periodically.
-Refer to www.ehs.washington.edu/resource/hydrofluoric-hf-acid-focus-sheet-152 for additional details about procuring the gel from a local vendor.)
+The gel has a relatively short shelf life of six months, so the RP, CHO, or laboratory supervisor must replace it periodically.